tylerstambaugh/MMM-Strava-Last-Activity-Map/README.md

 ---

-A simple magic mirror module for displaying the last 'X' days of riding stats.
+A simple magic mirror module for displaying a map of the last activity.
 ![alt stravaLastActivityMap](./public/assets/images/StravaLastActivityMapScreenshot.JPG)

 ## Table of contents